apereo/cas/Mailing-Lists.md

 Always ensure you have enough diagnostics data in your report:

-- Have you reported the exact version numbers that exhibit the seemingly-faulty behavior?
+- Have you reported the **exact CAS version numbers** that exhibit the seemingly-faulty behavior?
 - Have you described your deployment/development environment in enough detail?
-- Have you included error logs, screenshots and other useful snippets of your configuration to demonstrate the issue?
+- Have you included error logs, **debug logs**, screenshots and other useful snippets of your configuration to demonstrate the issue?
 - Have you included steps to explain how one might duplicate the problem?
 - Have you prepared unit tests to recreate the issue?
 - Have you prepared an overlay project that might allow the project to duplicate the issue?

+Please remember:

+> "It doesn't work" doesn't work.
+Share as much information as possible.

 Put another way; readers of your case aren’t necessarily housed in your head!
 They don’t know what you know.
 Help them out.
 Would you want to respond to your own report?